Top Tips: How to use Background Music in your Restaurant

 Just as faster tempo music speeds everything up, slower tempo music slows everything down.
 Our friends at Cornell found that the relaxing environment created by the slower tempo bar background music was good for bar sales.
 Even though the slower tempo reduced service speed and table turns, patrons sat longer and drank more, increasing bar sales by 30% and increase gross margin of 14%.

 (4) Turn up the Volume to Turn up the Profits

 Volume can be used to increase or decrease service speed, dining rate, and patron throughput.
 Research in The Journal of Consumer Psychology found louder music to be associated with increased sales per minute while having no effect customers’ reported satisfaction with the music or service experience.
 Lower volume dining room music, conversely, slows down the dining experience and keeps patrons in your restaurant longer.
 Choosing a restaurant music system isn’t simple, you need to make sure the volume and speed of the tracks you play match your customer’s expectations.

 Applying these lessons is quite simple.
 Increase volume and music tempo to accelerate dining rate and service speed.
 This will directly increase table turns.
 It’s the most profitable mix for the fast-paced lunch environment.
 At night, when bar sales are most important, lower the volume and decrease the music tempo.
 Your patrons will slow their pace and drink more, driving up gross margin.

-It’s easy to use environmental background music restaurants to drive referrals and influence the behavior of your guests.
+It’s easy to use curated store music in your restaurant to drive referrals and influence the behavior of your guests.
 Give our music providers for restaurants a try and start enjoying all that your restaurant music has to offer.